 Before diving into the code, here is a high-level overview of the automated workflow:

-The script is a straightforward Python file that uses the requests
+The script is a straightforward Python file that uses the requests library to talk to the Nanitor API and slack_sdk to post a message.

-).To interact with the API, you need an access token.
+requests and slack_sdk libraries installed (pip install requests slack_sdk).To interact with the API, you need an access token.
 You can generate one by following the instructions in the Nanitor Help Center.
 Remember to treat your API key like a password and store it securely.

 #!/usr/bin/env python3